EthanHeilman/BlockSizeDebate/README.md

 Because there is no current implementation of it, there is no way it can be used if needed in the near future.

-Argument2 Con: Miners/Full Nodes Cannot Handle Expansion
+Argument 2 Con: Miners/Full Nodes Cannot Handle Expansion
 =========

 Pools and Miners in many places have difficulty connecting to some portions of the world.<sup>[4](#footnote4)</sup> These barriers of entry would grow larger if the maximum bandwidth of the network increases.
 In some places it may make it so that they never catch up to the network, further pressuring the centralization of nodes.